Investing in stock markets is all about knowing where to invest, when to invest, for how long to invest and when to sell.

 Stock market is best suited for long term investors.

 But failing to realize that, thousands of investors want to make quick profits and get rich overnight.
-And in trying to do that, they end up overlooking fundamentals that actually matter.
-Like how good is the business (operationally and financially), how is it being run, is management capable and trustworthy, future prospects of business, etc.
+But unfortunately, in trying to do that they end up overlooking fundamentals that really matter.
+Like how good is the business (operationally and financially), how is it being run, is the management capable and trustworthy, future prospects of the business, etc.

-A stock might be quoting higher than its intrinsic value.
-But sooner or later, stock price will align itself to the actual value of the business.
-Hence, once should never ignore the fundamentals.
+A stock might be quoting higher than its intrinsic value but sooner or later, the stock price will align itself to the actual value of the business.
+Hence, one should never ignore the fundamentals.

 There are just too many factors and variables that impact prices in near term.
-But in long term, the business fundamentals take over and stock prices adjust to reflect actual business realities.
+However in the long term, the business fundamentals take over and stock prices adjust to reflect actual business realities.

-So don’t worry about the daily share price fluctuations or what markets will be doing over the next week, month or even a year.
+So you should not worry about the daily price fluctuations or what markets will be doing over the next week, month or even a year.
 You don’t check the value of your real estate properties daily.
 So why do it with your stocks?

 3rd- Learn to go Against the Crowd